fmillion-mnsu/cs401-f24/G_ASSIGN1.md

 8. Finally, build the kernel!

-   * On Intel PC (VMware or WSL): `make -j$(nproc)`
+   * On Intel PC (VMware or WSL): `make -j$(nproc) bzImage`
-   * On Apple Silicon Mac: `make ARCH=arm64 -j$(nproc) Image`
+   * On Apple Silicon Mac: `make ARCH=arm64 -j$(nproc) Image.gz`

    This command creates a `bzip2` compressed kernel executable image.

    The `-j$(nproc)` parameter adds the `-j` option, followed by the return of the `nproc` command.
 The `nproc` command simply returns a value indicating the number of CPU cores your system (or virtual machine) has available.
 (Recall that the `$( )` syntax expands to the value printed by the command inside the parentheses!)
 The `-j` option specifies to the `make` command how many CPU cores it should use for compilation - this will allow for multi-core compiling, which will be much faster than traditional single-core compilation.

    Note that building the kernel can take some time.
-On a decently powerful laptop, it will probably take at least 30 minutes.
+On a decently powerful laptop, it will probably take at least 15 minutes.
 During the compile, you'll see the name of each source code file that is being built scrolling up your screen.
 Your PC is very busy while this is happening!!
 As long as you still see filenames scrolling and no error, your kernel build is still proceeding.
 You may want to take a break while it builds!

 9. If all went well, the compiled kernel will be located at:
-    * Intel: `arch/x86_64/boot/Image`
+    * Intel: `arch/x86_64/boot/bzImage`
-    * Apple Silicon: `arch/arm64/boot/Image`
+    * Apple Silicon: `arch/arm64/boot/Image.gz`

-You can do `ls arch/x86_64/boot` or `ls arch/arm64/boot` to list the directory and see if the `Image` file was created.
+You can do `ls arch/x86_64/boot` or `ls arch/arm64/boot` to list the directory and see if the `bzImage` or `Image.gz` file was created.

    If so, congratulations - you built a kernel!

-   Create a project directory, such as in your home directory (e.g. `/home/your_username/assignment1`). **Copy** the `Image` file out of the above path into the directory you created.
-After copying, rename the `Image` file to `Image1`.
-I leave it as an exercise to you to create a directory and copy and rename the `Image` file there.
+   Create a project directory, such as in your home directory (e.g. `/home/your_username/assignment1`). **Copy** the `bzImage` or `Image.gz` file out of the above path into the directory you created.
+After copying, rename the file to `Image1`.
+I leave it as an exercise to you to create a directory and copy and rename the image file there.

    > Note that the kernel actually doesn't contain many drivers internally.
 Most modern Linux setups use **loadable modules** for drivers, which are essentially pieces of code that can be injected into the kernel at runtime.
    >